4 days – 26th July – 29th July 2024

 As well as aiming for all five European Swift species, we can also hope for a great selection of raptors including Griffon Vultures, Egyptian Vultures, Bonelli’s and Spanish Imperial Eagles, Short-toed and Booted Eagles, Black-winged Kites and Lesser Kestrels.
-Perhaps surprisingly, at this time of year, the return to Africa has already begun for some species, so we may well start to see flocks of White Storks and Black Kites crossing the Straits.
+Perhaps surprisingly, at this time of year, the return to Africa has already begun for some species, so we may well start to see flocks of White Storks and Black Kites crossing The Straits.
 Resident Spanish specialities include Firecrest, Short-toed Treecreeper, Crested Tit and Northern Bald Ibis.
-Visits to wetlands should yield a host of waders including Kentish Plover, Sanderling, Little Stint and Collared Pratincole, as well as star birds like Purple Swamphen, Eurasian Spoonbill and Greater Flamingo.
+Visits to wetlands should yield a host of waders including Black-winged Stilt, Kentish Plover and Collared Pratincole, as well as star birds like Red-knobbed Coot, White-headed and Marbled Ducks, Purple Swamphen, Eurasian Spoonbill and Greater Flamingo.

-This time of year is also superb for invertebrates, with Monarch butterflies, Two-tailed Pashas, Four-spotted Emerald and Copper Demoiselle all in flight, and a host of fascinating frogs, toads and reptiles to be spotted.
+This time of year is also superb for invertebrates, with Monarch butterflies, Two-tailed Pashas, Four-spotted Emerald and Copper Demoiselle all in flight.

-After settling in, we’ll take time to explore our rich local surroundings in the Los Alcornacales natural park.
-This is the biggest cork oak forest in Europe and especially unique in the way that it gathers moisture coming in off the ocean to create a warm Mediterranean cloud forest.
+After settling in, we’ll take time to explore our rich local surroundings in the Los Alcornocales natural park.
+This is the biggest Cork Oak forest in Europe and especially unique in the way that it gathers moisture coming in off the ocean to create a warm Mediterranean cloud forest.

 This morning, as every morning, we’ll be looking up from our breakfast, watching for groups of Alpine Swift.
 Groups of this super-sized swift will be passing overhead on their early morning passage flight, moving through from their mountain breeding grounds to their Sub-Saharan wintering areas.

-We’ll start our off-site birding with a visit to the nearby town of Vejer de la Frontera, where a successful reintroduction programme of the Critically Endangered Northern Bald Ibis took place in 2008.
-From thirty pairs, the birds now number around 78 pairs, and we should be able to see these engaging and quirky birds at their nesting colony or grazing on surrounding farmland.
+We’ll start our off-site birding with a visit to the nearby town of Vejer de la Frontera, where a successful reintroduction programme of the Critically Endangered Northern Bald Ibis took place in 2004.
+The population now numbers around 80 birds, and we should be able to see these engaging and quirky birds at their nesting colony or grazing on surrounding farmland.

 We’ll round off the day with a visit to a tiny breeding colony of White-rumped Swift.
 Several pairs of this typically African breeding species have found and occupied a collection of old Red-rumped Swallow nests nearby, making this area one of only a handful of European sites for this fabulous little bird.
-As well as visiting the nest site we will enjoy them feeding over nearby open water, mixed in with many Common and Pallid Swifts, several species of Swallow and Martin, and hopefully also enjoy views of locally breeding Western Osprey.
+As well as visiting the nest site (always with care and consideration for the birds) we will enjoy them feeding over nearby open water, mixed in with many Common and Pallid Swifts, several species of Swallow and Martin, and hopefully also enjoy views of locally-breeding Western Osprey.

-Cadiz bay is also home to some exceptional coastal marshes and sensitively-managed salt pans.
-We will take time to explore the creeks and lagoons of this very special area, much of which is protected wetland under the Ramsar Convention.
+Cadiz Bay and the lagoons and the salt pans of Bonanza are home to some exceptional species.
+We will take time to explore the creeks and lagoons of this very special area.

-There are many seabirds such as Sandwich, Little and Caspian Terns, Slender-billed Gull and the once extremely rare Audouin’s Gull.
-We should also get views of Eurasian Spoonbill, Greater Flamingo and Western Osprey.
+There are many coastal birds such as Sandwich, Little, Gull-billed and Caspian Terns, Slender-billed Gull and the once extremely rare Audouin’s Gull.
+We should also encounter masses of Greater Flamingo and fishing Western Osprey.

-Then it’s back to Huerta Grande birding local sites en route, where we’ll celebrate our last night with chef Juan Carlos’s traditional Andalusian fare, and a glass or two of local sherry.
+Then it’s back to our accommodation, birding local sites en route, where we’ll celebrate our last night with traditional Andalucían fare at a local restaurant, and perhaps a glass or two of local sherry.

-Today sadly our trip comes to an end, and it’s time to travel back to the UK, with memories of some great Andalusian wildlife, and with luck, our Swift page complete!
+Today sadly our trip comes to an end, and it’s time for you to travel home, with memories of some great Andalucían wildlife, and with luck, our Swift page complete!